Computing Subset Vertex Covers in $H$-Free Graphs: Polynomial-Time Results

-Now, it remains to consider the induced subgraph $F$ of $G^*$ that consists of connected components containing the vertices of $A$.
+Now, it remains to consider the induced subgraph $F$ of $G'$ that consists of the connected components of $G'$ containing the vertices of $A$.
 Recall that $A$ is an independent set.
 We delete every edge between two vertices in $V\setminus T$, resulting in another independent set.
-This changes $F$ into a bipartite graph and we can compute a minimum vertex cover $S_F$ of $F$ in polynomial time due to K\"onig's Theorem.
-We put $S_F$ to $S$ and compare the size of $S$ with the size of $S^*$ and $S_{\mbox{vc}}$, and pick the one with smallest size as our solution.
+This changes $F$ into a bipartite graph, and we can compute a minimum vertex cover $S^F_{uv}$ of $F$ in polynomial time due to K\H{o}nig's Theorem.
+We add $S^F_{uv}$ to $S_{uv}'$.
+In this way we computed the set $S_{uv}'$.
+We let $S_{uv}''=S_{uv}'\cup W\cup (N(\{u,v\})\cap T)$.
+By construction, $S_{uv}''$ is a smallest vertex cover $S_{uv}''$ of $G$ that contains $W$ but does not contain $u$ and $v$.

+Now compare the size of $S_{uv}''$ with the size of $S_{uv}^*$, and pick one of smallest size as $S_{uv}$.
+This completes Case~2.

+Finally, for each choice of the edge $uv \in E(G[V \setminus T])$, we consider the output $S_{uv}$, and take a smallest set found.
+We compare its size with the size of $S_{\mbox{vc}}$, again taking a smallest set as the final solution.

 The correctness of our algorithm follows from the above description.
-The number of branches is $O(n^4)$ in Case~1 and $O(n^3)$ in Case~2.
+The number of branches is $O(n^2)$ in Case~1 and $O(n)$ in Case~2.
+Hence, as there $O(n^2)$ vertex pairs $u,v$ to consider, the total number of branches is $O(n^4)$.
 As each branch takes polynomial time to process, this means that the total running time of our algorithm is polynomial.
 This completes our proof. \end{proof}